-Issue #18 ‘Stuff’ has arrived, you can buy a copy online or visit one of the stockists listed here.
-“But…
+Issue #19 ‘Life’ has arrived, you can buy a copy online or visit one of the stockists listed here.
+“People…

 Silence.
 Emojis.
 Learning Latin.
 Letter writing.
 Arguments.
 Social Media.
 Dance your PhD.
 Deafness.
 Communication failure.
 The art of conversation.
 There was no shortage of interesting topics covered by writers for Award XVII ‘Communication’, who were selected from a record number of New Philosopher readers around the world.
 The shortlist for this quarter’s award includes three former winners: Angela Smith (Award XIII ‘Travel’ & Award XIX ‘Property’), Warren Ward (Award X ‘Fame’), and Phil Voysey (Award XII ‘Education’).